Poultry Bowl

 The Lumberjacks' mobile quarterback Larry Mayer scored one touchdown and set up others.
-The halftime score was 10–3, but Stephen F. Austin dominated the second half, featuring long runs by Mayer, tailback John Reece and fullback Bill Tyler.
-Gardner–Webb used their passing game to move the ball, but couldn't keep up with the Lumberjacks.
-Unfortunately, cold rain that fell two hours before kickoff and the crowd was estimated at only 1,000.
+The halftime score was 10–3, but Stephen F. Austin dominated the second half, featuring long runs by Mayer, tailback John Reece, and fullback Bill Tyler.
+Gardner–Webb used their passing game to move the ball but couldn't keep up with the Lumberjacks.
+Unfortunately, cold rain fell two hours before kickoff and the crowd was estimated at only 1,000.